Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 1. [About link](#markdown-about-link)

 #### Logo
-- This will appear consistently across all tabs.
+This will appear consistently across all tabs.

-- All elements within the navigation menu are fixed according to the screen height.
+All elements within the navigation menu are fixed according to the screen height.

+##### Text
-- `Adblock Plus Settings`
+`Adblock Plus Settings`

 #### Navigation menu list
 Navigation names should match the headlines of each tab.
 1. [General tab headline](#markdown-general-tab-headline)
 1. [Whitelisted tab headline](#markdown-whitelisted-tab-headline)